nix-community/pyproject.nix/doc/src/build.md

 For performance reasons two solvers are implemented:

 - One that does not support cyclic dependencies
-  This is a much more performant resolver used by resolveBuildSystem and has all known build-systems memoized.
+  A much more performant resolver used by resolveBuildSystem and has all known build-systems memoized.

 - One that does support cyclic dependencies
   Used to resolve virtual environments

 It's possible to override the resolver used entirely, so even though cyclic build-system's are not supported by default, it can be done with overrides.

+### Less rebuilds

+As the runtime dependency graph is decoupled from the build time one derivation hashes change far less frequently.

+An additional benefit is improved build scheduling:
+Because the dependency graph is much flatter than a `buildPythonPackage` based one derivations can be more efficiently scheduled in parallel.

 ### Use virtualenvs